mqlight/nodejs-mqlight/README.md

 ### mqlight.Client.send(`topic`, `message` [, `options` [, `callback`]])

 Sends the given MQ Light message object to its address.
+String and Buffer messages will be sent and received as-is.
+Any other Object will be converted to JSON before sending and automatically parsed back into the same Object type when received.

 * `topic` - (String) the topic to which the message will be sent.
-* `message` - (String | Object) the message body to be sent
+* `message` - (String | Buffer | Object) the message body to be sent
 * `options` - (Object) (optional) map of additional options for the send.
 * `callback` - (Function) (optional) callback to be notified of errors & completion